Every Christmas, many gifts are given and received. You can write Christmas thank you notes to share your gratitude and appreciation.

 Read: How to Thank Someone for Money or Thank You For The Gift Card Messages

-Q. My younger children received Christmas gifts but are not old enough to write their notes.
+Q. My younger children received Christmas gifts but are not old enough to write notes.
 Should I write a note for them?

 A. Yes.
 A thank you note will acknowledge that the gift was appreciated and received (if mailed).
-If you have multiple children, one thank you note from the entire family is fine.
+If you have multiple children, one thank-you note from the entire family is fine.

 Q. Does the thank you note need to be handwritten?